Fluorescence-Tools/Olga/doc/screening tutorial/screening tutorial.md

 1. Create the "AV file" evaluator.
 In dropdown menu select `AV File` and press `+`.
 New evaluator will appear in `AV File` section of the "Evaluators" panel.
    ![Create AV file](create%20AV%20file.png)

 2. Select the labelling position (`position_name = D36`), and directory to save the files (`write_dir`).
 If `write_dir` is empty, directory of the PDB file is used.
 Once the AV File evaluator is saved, program will automatically simulate AVs and save AV clouds for each of the loaded PDBs.
-By default `.xyz` format is used to save AV files, it can be changed to `openDX` by setting `openDX = true`.
+By default `.pqr` format is used to save AV files, it can be changed to `openDX` by setting `openDX = true`.
    ![Accessible Volume file settings](AV%20file%20settings.png)

 3. AV cloud files can be now found in the `write_dir`.
 Here Pymol software is used to view the resulting cloud.